Key Differences Between Logistics and Supply Chain Management

 • Supply Chain Management: Focuses on the overall efficiency and effectiveness of the supply chain, aiming to create value, build a competitive infrastructure, and synchronize supply with demand.

-What is the Major of Logistics and Supply Chain Management?
+Understanding the Major in Logistics and Supply Chain Management

 What is Logistics Management?